kercre123/victor/docs/development/perf-metric-tool.md

 * "dumpresponseall" returns all info as HTTP response
 * "dumpfiles" writes all info to two files on the robot:  One is a formatted txt file, and the other a csv file.
 These go in cache/perfMetricLogs

+### Use from webserver page in a browser
+The engine (port 8888) webserver page has a "PERF METRIC" page button.
+This brings you to a page with all of the PerfMetric controls, including the ability to dump the formatted output to the page itself.

 ### Helper script
 A script has been created for convenience and as an example: